iREDMe/BLU-Shack/README.md

-# Sponsor-Server
+# BLU Shack System

-The BLU Shack's server sponsor system.
+The BLU Shack's system for regulating things.

-## How to do:
+## Submit a Server Sponsor:

 1. Go to ``Issues``
 2. Create new Issue
 3. Select the Issue ``Request Server Sponsor``
-4. Check off things.
+4. Fill in the requirements.